Nucleon axial radius

 It should be stressed that Eq.~\eqref{def-Sachs-radius-Electric} is not merely a definition, but the result of evaluating the $r^2$-moment of the conventional electric charge distribution of the nucleon in the Breit frame (BF)~\cite{Sachs:1962zzc}.
-In this particular case, it turns out that the mean-square charge radius can be simply expressed in terms of the slope of the electric FF at $Q^2=0$.
-However, the relations between mean-square radii and FFs are in general more complicated.
-For example, the mean-square mass radius of a spin-$0$ target with mass $M$ is given by~\cite{Polyakov:2018zvc}
+In this particular case, it turns out that the conventional mean-square charge radius can be simply expressed in terms of the slope of the electric FF at $Q^2=0$.
+However, the relations between genuine mean-square radii and FFs are in general more complicated.
+For example, the mean-square mass radius of a spin-$0$ target (of mass $M$) is given by~\cite{Polyakov:2018zvc}

-where $A(Q^2)$ and $D(Q^2)$ are gravitational FFs that parametrize the energy-momentum tensor of the system, and the last term is a relativistic recoil contribution neglected in Ref.~\cite{Polyakov:2018zvc}.
+where $A(Q^2)$ and $D(Q^2)$ are gravitational FFs that parametrize the energy-momentum tensor of the system, and the last term is a relativistic recoil contribution that was neglected in Ref.~\cite{Polyakov:2018zvc}.
 Similar expressions have been found for spin-$\frac{1}{2}$~\cite{Lorce:2018egm}, spin-$1$~\cite{Cosyn:2019aio} and spin-$\frac{3}{2}$~\cite{Kim:2020lrs} targets.
-In the case of the mechanical radius, there is even no FF derivative~\cite{Polyakov:2018zvc}.
+In the case of the mechanical radius, the expression does not even involve any FF derivative~\cite{Polyakov:2018zvc}.

-In view of these observations, the aim of the present Letter is to determine to what extent it is actually justified to interpret the quantity defined in Eq.~\eqref{def-Sachs-radius-Axial} as the mean-square axial radius of the nucleon.
+In view of these observations and the prevailing misconceptions in the literature, the aim of the present Letter is to investigate in detail whether the widespread interpretation of $R_A^2$ given by Eq.~(\ref{def-Sachs-radius-Axial}) as the nucleon mean-square axial radius is justified or not.
+In particular, we demonstrate that the nucleon mean-square spin radius, defined in terms of both the axial and induced pseudoscalar FFs, is a natural and physically meaningful 3D mean-square radius that better characterizes the size of the weak content of the nucleon.

-{\em Mean-square radii.---}Fundamentally, the notion of mean-square radius characterizes the extension of a spatial distribution $\rho(\uvec r)$ and is defined as
+\textit{Mean-square radii.} Fundamentally, the notion of mean-square radius characterizes the extension of a spatial distribution $\rho(\uvec r)$, and is defined as~\cite{Chen:2023dxp}

 where

 This inverse Fourier transform is usually identified with some BF amplitude, i.e.~a matrix element where the initial and final momenta satisfy $\uvec p_B=-\uvec p'_B=-\uvec\Delta/2$.

 For example, the conventional electric charge distribution of the nucleon~\cite{Sachs:1962zzc} is defined as the Fourier transform of the following BF amplitude